-Our 2016 Equity Incentive Plan, adopted on March 11, 2016 (the "2016 Plan"), currently authorizes us to issue a total of 450,000 shares of Common Stock.
-On March 5, 2019, our Board of Directors determined that the number of shares of Common Stock available for issuance under the 2016 Plan was insufficient to continue to attract, retain, and motivate our employees, consultants, and directors using equity compensation.
-Subject to stockholder approval, the Board of Directors therefore unanimously approved an amendment to the 2016 Plan to increase the number of shares of Common Stock authorized for issuance under the 2016 Plan from 450,000 shares to 900,000 shares (the "Plan Amendment").
-In accordance with the General Corporation Law of the State of Delaware, we are hereby seeking approval of the Plan, as amended by the Plan Amendment, by our stockholders.
+Our 2016 Equity Incentive Plan, adopted on March 11, 2016, and amended on April 30, 2019 (the "2016 Plan"), currently authorizes us to issue a total of 900,000 shares of Common Stock.
+On March 3, 2020, our Board of Directors determined that, following the issuance of several onboarding grants under the 2016 Plan to new members of management in 2019, the number of shares of Common Stock available for issuance under the 2016 Plan was insufficient to continue to attract, retain, and motivate our employees, consultants, and directors using equity compensation.
+Subject to stockholder approval, the Board of Directors therefore unanimously approved an amendment to the 2016 Plan to increase the number of shares of Common Stock authorized for issuance under the 2016 Plan from 900,000 shares to 1,900,000 shares (the "Plan Amendment").
+In accordance with the General Corporation Law of the State of Delaware, we are hereby seeking approval of the Plan, as further amended by the Plan Amendment, by our stockholders.